-As the Director of School Culture, Chris’s primary objective at CA is to create the strongest high school culture in the country.
+As the Chief Culture Officer, Chris’s primary objective at Collegiate Academies is to help each school create the strongest high school cultures in the country.

 Chris says he is here to help an amazing organization unlock its full potential.
 He will work with CA schools to implement a strong and replicable school culture model and training program.

 Julie serves as our School Psychologist.
 Her main goal is to promote student success and growth and to have 100% compliant, timely reports.
 She earned a Bachelor in Psychology from Spelman College in Atlanta, Georgia and a Masters and Specialty in Education in School Psychology from Georgia State University.
 She has worked in schools in Georgia, Maryland, Ohio, and now Louisiana.
 In Cleveland and Greater Cleveland, Ohio, she worked in public, private, and charter schools for 6 years as the go-to service provider for some of the most difficult cases.

 New Orleans is definitely a truly unique city to live and work in.

 Julie says she is excited about joining the CA team because these schools truly promote a positive culture focused on our scholars’ current and future successes.